If you are reading this message, thank you for visiting my Webpage!

 As a clinically licensed therapist, I am required to adhere to the laws and ethical guidelines governing the practice of therapy.
 These regulations often limit the scope of services I can provide to out-of-state clients, particularly when working with individuals who are experiencing serious mental health concerns or may require immediate in-person support.

-If you are currently managing severe mental health challenges—such as active suicidal thoughts, severe depression, or a condition that may require crisis intervention—it is important to have access to a therapist who is licensed in your state and can provide the necessary level of care.
+If you are currently managing severe mental health challenges such as: active suicidal thoughts, severe depression, or a condition that may require crisis intervention, it is important to have access to a therapist who is licensed in your state and can provide the necessary level of care.

 If you have any questions about this or want to discuss your specific needs further, please do not hesitate to reach out.
 Your well-being is my top priority!